hypernym-studio/utils/README.md

 ### isBrowser

-Checks if the code is running in the browser.
+Checks if the code is running in the `browser`.

 ```ts
 import { isBrowser } from '@hypernym/utils'